bhargavchebolu/Robot-framework-project/README.md

 # Robot-framework-project

-In this project, I have performed some actions in a shopping website to shop for a smartphone.
-I have used robot framework to automate the actions.
+In this project, I have automated to add the items to the shopping cart.
+I have used robot framework to automate the steps.